 The concrete foundational concepts: The foundational concepts required for the discrimination of objects in our world.

-The concrete foundational concepts are the subject matter of the second metaphysic, while in the present section our focus is the first one.
+The concrete foundational concepts are the subject matter of the Second Metaphysic, while in the present section our focus is the first one.
 The primary foundational concepts, i.e. those that pertain to any world that might exist as an ordered plurality, are in fact those that capture any being qua being.
 These concepts do not necessarily refer to concrete objects, and therefore do not belong to one or another concrete world, but to any world whatsoever.
 Therefore we can define a primary foundational concept as one that captures any object whatsoever.
 We will denote a primary foundational concept by the letters BK and will define it:

 XPFK def y Xy